Askaniy/CelestiaLocationsMaker/ReadMe.md

 2. Check all the boxes in `Columns to include`;
 3. Choose `Output Format` as `TSV`;
 4. Do `Search` and save the file.

+The last update was on December 3, 2020.

 ## Roadmap
 - It is possible to create an algorithm that will determine the height of a location using an elevation map.
 This is important for non-ellipsoidal bodies such as Vesta.